 Baekmidang is famous for its traditionally processed ice creams.
 Among its variety, the most popular are the soft-serve ice cream made from certified organic milk, popular among children, and soft-serve ice cream made from soy milk.
 Topping options, such as seasonal fruits and pumpkin sweet potato chips, are available for a combination of different flavors and textures.

 The café is designed with metal, wood, and stones, exhibiting a traditional Korean interior that is as neat as the desserts served at this café.
 The second floor of the building is used as a cafeteria while the fourth floor serves as a classroom for barista training.

 Tarr Tarr’s fruit tarts boast an excellent combination of crunchy crust, rich cream cheese, and delicious fruits.
-On the other hand, the egg tarts offer a pleasant sweetness presented by the creamy, moist custard.
+On the other hand, the egg tarts offer a pleasant sweetness presented by the creamy custard.
 Other popular menus include the apple egg tart and cheese tart.
 Tarr Tarr prepares tarts twice a day, at 11:00 and 18:00, due to its huge popularity.

-* This column was last updated in February 2018, and therefore information may differ from what is presented here.
+* This column was last updated in February 2019, and therefore information may differ from what is presented here.
 We advise you to check details before visiting.